lewis-sqa/NEPs/specs/Standards/Wallets.md

 It's important that an integration between NEAR and WalletConnect combines the native features of both platforms without compromising on their core concepts.

 Basing our implementation on other platforms such as Ethereum means only `signAndSendTransaction` and `signAndSendTransactions` are needed.
 The idea with this approach is accounts are referenced in the WalletConnect session and the wallet will use `FullAccess` keys to sign the transaction(s).
-While this works well with WalletConnect, the downside is it skips over a fundamental concept of NEAR, `FunctionCall` access keys.
+While this works well with WalletConnect, the downside is it skips over a fundamental concept in NEAR, `FunctionCall` access keys.

-Access Keys in NEAR enable permissions at a blockchain-level and can be revoked at any point.
+Access Keys enable permissions at a blockchain-level and can be revoked at any point.
 Using `FullAccess` keys effectively skips over this feature.
 It's best practice to use `FunctionCall` access keys where possible to reduce the frequency of prompts and increase security - we should only "step up" to `FullAccess` keys for Actions that need it.

 The approach detailed above for WalletConnect and NEAR attempts to solve these challenges with a new method, `near_connect`.
 The purpose of this method is to request access to one or more accounts in the form of `FunctionCall` access keys.
 This means: